SQL Server database migration to SQL Database in the cloud

 - Discontinued Database Engine Functionality in SQL Server 2005

 - Use SQL Server Management Studio ("SSMS"): To use SSMS, you execute Transact-SQL commands to fix the errors detected using another tool.
-This method is primarly for advanced users to modify the database schema directly in the source database.
+This method is primarily for advanced users to modify the database schema directly in the source database.

 To migrate a compatible SQL Server database, Microsoft provides several migration methods for various scenarios.
 The method you choose depends upon your tolerance for downtime, the size and complexity of your SQL Server database, and your connectivity to the Microsoft Azure cloud.

-To choose your migration method, the first question to ask is can you afford to take the database out of production during the migration.
+To choose your migration method, the first question to ask is if you can afford to take the database out of production during the migration.
 Migrating a database while active transactions are occurring can result in database inconsistencies and possible database corruption.
 There are many methods to quiesce a database, from disabling client connectivity to creating a database snapshot.

 To migrate with minimal downtime, use SQL Server transaction replication if your database meets the requirements for transactional replication.
 If you can afford some downtime or you are performing a test migration of a production database for later migration, consider one of the following three methods: